-There’s something quite satisfying about a headed goal and throughout the Premier League era, we’ve seen headers of all different styles.
+There’s something satisfying about a headed goal and throughout the Premier League era we’ve seen headers of all different styles.

 Flicked headers, towering powerful nods and delightful diving efforts, there are plenty of players who have truly specialised in the art of the headed goal.

 But which players have scored the most?
-We’ve listed the five players with the most headed goals in a single campaign…
+We’ve listed the players with the most headed goals in a single campaign.

 For readers of a younger age, that towering presence presenting Homes Under the Hammer may be unfamiliar as a Premier League goalscorer.

-Rewind just over two decades, and Dion Dublin was a battering ram of a player comfortable at both centre-back and centre-forward.
+Rewind just over two decades however, and Dion Dublin was a battering ram of a player comfortable at both centre-back and centre-forward.
 After an underwhelming two-year spell at Manchester United, Dublin moved to Midlands outfit Coventry City and began to score goals at a prolific rate.

-Remarkably, the 1995/96 saw three different players score eight headed goals.
-Alongside Dublin and Newcastle’s Les Ferdinand (narrowly squeezed off our list), was Aston Villa frontman Dwight Yorke.
+Incredibly, the 1995/96 saw three different players score eight headed goals.
+Alongside the aforementioned Ferdinand and Dublin was Aston Villa’s Dwight Yorke.

 Perhaps injuries took their toll, but Roque Santa Cruz will almost certainly always be remembered alongside the likes of Michu and Amr Zaki as a member of the Premier League’s ‘one-season wonder’ club.